 Along with the Independence of India partition of India is also done and it divided British India with religious lines of India and Pakistan.
 Independence Day marks the end of British rule in India.
-Many legends fought from British rulers with various acts of non-violence to retain freedom for India.
+Many legends fought British rulers with various acts of non-violence to retain freedom for India.
 The movement which led to the Independence of India was led by Mohan Das K. Chand Gandhi and started during World War I who addressed the war with various non-violence acts and marked an end to British rule in India.

-Independence Day also commemorates the day when the two sub-continent namely India and Pakistan was parted from British India.
+Independence Day also commemorates the day when the two sub-continent namely India and Pakistan parted from British India.
 This partition was done at midnight so Pakistan celebrates its Independence Day on the 14th of August.
-Independence Day is celebrated all over India by hosting India’s national tricolor flag and showing love and respect towards the country.
+Independence Day is celebrated all over India by hosting India’s national tricolour flag and showing love and respect towards the country.

 Students in schools and children along with many people of the country sing various kinds of patriotic songs on this day which are dedicated to late legends of India who fought for the freedom of the country till their last breath.
 The national anthem of India Jana Gana Mana written by Rabindranath Tagore sing by people at the time of national flag hoisting.
 The whole day all the radio stations and Indian news channels play patriotic songs and cover the live parade and flag hoisting ceremony from the National capital Delhi.

 Independence Day Essay, British rule in India was started in the year 1757 with the victory rewarded to the British at the battle of Plassey.
 As they won the British East India Company started to put their control over the country and they ruled over India for 100 years and later on, were replaced by the British raj.
 The freedom fight of India started in the year 1857 and continued till the year 1947 then finally got Independence from the British rulers.